nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 Presentations MUST be encoded in JWT format as string ([JWT]).

+The protocol identifies the server and client roles.
+A client can be a server and vice versa.
+The individual operations define what to do in certain cases.

 ### 3.1 Registration

-Clients can publish a Verifiable Presentation to the list by sending it in an HTTP POST to the service endpoint.
+Clients can publish a Verifiable Presentation to the server by sending it in an HTTP POST to the service endpoint.
 The HTTP request body MUST be a Verifiable Presentation (in JWT format).
 The content type of the request MUST be `application/json`.

 The server MUST validate the Verifiable Presentation as specified in section 4.
 If the validation fails, it MUST return a 400 Bad Request response.
-If the validation succeeds, the Verifiable Presentation MUST be added to the list and the server MUST return a 201 Created response.
+If the validation succeeds, the Verifiable Presentation MUST be added to the internal list and the server MUST return a 201 Created response.
+If the Verifiable Presentation is already on the list, the server MUST return a 304 Not Modified response.
+If the server is configured as client, it MUST send the presentation to the server it has configured.

 A credential subject (identified by `credentialSubject.id`) MUST NOT appear more than once on the list, so a new registration MUST replace the previous one from the same credential subject.
+If two presentations have the same issuance date, the server MUST keep the one with the highest byte value of the sha256 of the presentation.

 An example posting a Verifiable Presentation in JWT format to the list: